belgif/thematic/URI/iceg_uri_standard_draft.md

 ## Management summary

-This document describes the Flemish URI standard for the disclosure of resources, information and data, by the Flemish authorities and has been specified by Information Flanders.
+This document describes the ICEG URI standard for the disclosure of resources, information and data, by the Belgian Federal State, the Regions and Communities.
 A checklist is included at the end of this document, which can be used as a self-evaluation instrument for the evaluation of URIs.

-The guidelines concerning the governance of persistent URIs were developed in the context of the Open Standards for Linked Organizations program (OSLO²).
-OSLO² is an interoperability program in the Region of Flanders.
-The program brings together expertise from different business domains and governmental levels, independent of a specific thematic project.
-The Flemish Government developed a domain model in line with international standards including ISA and INSPIRE  enriched by data extensions to comply with the local context.
-The formal specification is published at data.vlaanderen.be.

-The standard defines the minimal requirements  to which the Flemish authorities should comply in order to disclose resources in a uniform manner via the web.
+The standard defines the minimal requirements  to which the authorities should comply in order to disclose resources in a uniform manner via the web.
 In addition, this document describes how ‘Uniform Resource Identifiers’ (URIs) should be defined in order to identify these resources in a persistent way.
 This enables back-office systems to evolve while the URI remains stable.
 This document also applies to data disclosed via services, but does not necessarily apply to the services themselves, given that